-Francisco "Chico" Buarque de Hollanda (born June 19, 1944 in Rio de Janeiro, Brazil), popularly known simply as Chico Buarque, is a Brazilian singer-songwriter, guitarist, composer, dramatist, writer and poet.
-He is best known for his music, which often includes social, economic and cultural commentary on Brazil and Rio de Janeiro in particular.
+Francisco "Chico" Buarque de Hollanda (born June 19, 1944 in Rio de Janeiro, Brazil), popularly known simply as Chico Buarque, is a Brazilian singer-songwriter, guitarist, composer, playwright, writer and poet.
+He is best known for his music, which often includes social, economic and cultural commentary on Brazil.

-Son of the academic Sérgio Buarque de Hollanda, Buarque lived in several locations throughout his childhood, though mostly in Rio de Janeiro, São Paulo and Italy.
-He wrote and studied literature as a child and came to music through the bossa nova compositions of Tom Jobim and João Gilberto.
-He performed music throughout the 1960s as well as writing a play that was deemed dangerous by the Brazilian military dictatorship of the time.
-Buarque, along with several of his fellow musicians, was threatened by the government and eventually left Brazil in 1969.
-He moved to Italy again.
-However, he came back to Brazil in 1970, and continued to record albums, perform, and write, though much of his material was not allowed by government censors.
-He released several more albums in the 1980s and published three novels in the 1990s and 2000s, all of which were acclaimed critically.
+The firstborn son of Sérgio Buarque de Hollanda, Buarque lived at several locations throughout his childhood, though mostly in Rio de Janeiro, São Paulo and Rome, Italy.
+He wrote and studied literature as a child and found music through the bossa nova compositions of Tom Jobim and João Gilberto.
+He performed as a singer and guitarist the 1960s as well as writing a play that was deemed dangerous by the Brazilian military dictatorship of the time.
+Buarque, along with several Tropicalist and MPB musicians, was threatened by the Brazilian military government and eventually left Brazil for Italy in 1969.
+However, he came back to Brazil in 1970, and continued to record, perform, and write, though much of his material was suppressed by government censors.
+He released several more albums in the 1980s and published three novels in the 1990s and 2000s.

 Chico Buarque Tracks